symfony/symfony-docs/configuration.rst

 The ``routes.yaml`` file defines the :doc:`routing configuration </routing>`;
-the ``services.yaml`` file configures the services of the :doc:`service container </service_container>`; the ``bundles.php`` file enables/ disables packages in your application and is managed automatically by :doc:`Symfony Flex </setup/flex>`.
+the ``services.yaml`` file configures the services of the :doc:`service container </service_container>`; the ``bundles.php`` file enables/ disables packages in your application.

 You'll be working most in the ``config/packages/`` directory.
 This directory stores the configuration of every package installed in your application.
 Packages (also called "bundles" in Symfony and "plugins/modules" in other projects) add ready-to-use features to your projects.

-Most packages add a configuration file in ``config/packages/``.
-For example, this is the default file for the "API Platform" package:
+When using :doc:`Symfony Flex </setup/flex>`, which is enabled by default in Symfony applications, packages update the ``bundles.php`` file and create new files in ``config/packages/`` automatically during their installation.
+For example, this is the default file created by the "API Platform" package:

 .. code-block:: yaml